timxor/sms-text-chatbot/README.md

 # serverless_sms_bot
-A SMS bot on that uses an AWS Lambda server, twillio Claudia.js
+A SMS bot on that uses an AWS Lambda server, Twilio API and Claudia.js.

 ## Send a sms text to 720-336-4682